Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

 # PDAP App
-Prototype Django UI for intake of data.
+A set of tool to help data scrapers collect and submit data.

 ## Getting Started
 1. Clone this repo